 David Bryce Yaden

-David Bryce Yaden, PhD is a Postdoctoral Research Fellow at Johns Hopkins Medicine
+David Bryce Yaden, PhD is an Assistant Professor at Johns Hopkins Medicine

 in the Center for Psychedelic and Consciousness Research.
-He also retains a Research Fellow affiliation at the University of Pennsylvania, where he did his doctoral training.
-His research focus is on the psychology, cognitive-neuroscience, and psychopharmacology of the varieties of self-transcendent and spiritual experiences.
+He also retains a Research Fellow and Instructor affiliation at the University of Pennsylvania, where he did his doctoral training and where he started this project.
+His research is on the psychology, cognitive-neuroscience, and psychopharmacology of the varieties of self-transcendent and spiritual experiences.
+His current research focus is on the subjective and behavioral effects of psychedelics as well as their treatment potential.

 Martin E. P. Seligman, PhD is the Zellerbach Family Professor of Psychology and Director of the Positive Psychology Center at the University of Pennsylvania.
 He was elected President of the American Psychological Association.
 Dr. Seligman works on learned helplessness, depression, optimism, and founded the field of positive psychology.